• Skip to main content

 Process

 First, we recommend compiling information regarding past addresses, employers, and criminal history, along with supporting documents to show your rehabilitation, reform, and positive actions in your life.
 Next, we recommend contacting an attorney to ensure the application is completed in a manner best suited to increase your chances of success.
-To begin this step, you can call our office to speak with one of our specialists that can assist you further.
+To begin this step, you can call our office to speak with one of our team members that can assist you further.

 Upon submission of your application, it will first be staff reviewed for completeness; the application will then be sent to the Board of Pardons and Paroles, where it will be reviewed, and a vote will be cast to determine whether or not to send it to the Governor, if your application receives a majority vote to recommend clemency from the Board of Pardons and Paroles it will be sent to the Governor to determine if it will be approved or denied.
 If your application is denied, you will have to wait two years before you can resubmit a new application.